yunuserbas/DataAnalysis/README.md

 🔴 columns - It shows the name of each column

 🔴 dtypes - It shows the data type of each column

+🔴 describe() - it is used for calculating some statistical data like percentile, mean and std of the numerical values of the series or dataFrame.

 🔴 unique() - In a column, it shows all the unique values.
 It can be applied to a single column only, not on the whole dataframe.